termcolor/termcolor/README.md

 1. Calling `colored` or `cprint` with a truthy `no_color` disables colour.
 2. Calling `colored` or `cprint` with a truthy `force_color` forces colour.
-3. Setting the `ANSI_COLORS_DISABLED` environment variable to any value disables colour.
+3. Setting the `ANSI_COLORS_DISABLED` environment variable to any non-empty value disables colour.
 4. Setting the [`NO_COLOR`](https://no-color.org/) environment variable to any non-empty value disables colour.
 5. Setting the [`FORCE_COLOR`](https://force-color.org/) environment variable to any